Best Places to Visit in Turkey

 Suleymaniye Mosque is located in the heart of Istanbul Historic Peninsula.
 It overlooks to the city like an eagle.
 You can take good pictures of Istanbul from the courtyard of this unique mosque.

 Contrary to popular belief, Blue Mosque is not the biggest mosque in Istanbul.
 Suleymaniye Mosque was built by the most famous Turkish architect, Mimar Sinan.
 The mosque is dedicated to the Suleiman the Great who ruled the empire when it was at its peak point.

 Altough many people miss it, Suleymaniye Mosque is one of the best places to visit in Istanbul.
-If you would like to discover this beautiful mosque with a local tour guide, you can give a try to walking tour of old city.

 Beautiful Places in Turkey – Suleymaniye Mosque in Istanbul